-1. The problem: I am spending more time managing issues than managing upcoming project activities.
+Problem #1: I am spending more time managing issues than managing upcoming project activities.

 Susan, the project manager, had a gnawing feeling that the network team might fall behind schedule on a high profile project.
 The network manager failed to order the network cable and routers on time, and now the team is scrambling to make ends meet.